wdawson/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 import '@okta/okta-signin-widget/dist/css/okta-theme.css';
 ~~~

+### Enabling Cross-Origin Access

+After you have installed the Widget, you need to enable Cross Origin Access (CORS) by adding your application's URL to your Okta org's Trusted Origins.
+More information about this can be found on the [Enabling CORS](/docs/api/getting_started/enabling_cors#granting-cross-origin-access-to-websites) page.

 ## Usage

 Once you have installed the widget and enabled CORS, you can start using the Widget.